What Is a Personalized Math Quiz?

 Who They're For

-- Students seeking to identify and fix knowledge gaps
+- Students wanting to test their understanding and find knowledge gaps

 Why We Love Them